Objective Function | Description |

 In the following demonstration, the first plot shows results from a model that is probably too complex for the data setting.
 The curve is very wiggly as it tries as much of the data as possible, and is an example of overfitting.
 The second plot shows a straight line fit as we’d get from linear regression.
 It’s too simple for the underlying feature-target relationship, and is an example of underfitting.
 The third plot shows a model that is a better fit to the data, and is an example of a model that is complex enough to capture the nonlinear aspect of the data, but not so complex that it capitalizes on a lot of noise.

-When we examine generalization performance7, we see that the overfit model does best on training data, but relatively very poorly on test- nearly a 20% increase in the RMSE value.
+As a demonstration, let’s examine generalization performance in this type of setting7 with the following table that represents test set RMSE.
+We see that the overfit model does best on training data, but relatively very poorly on test- nearly a 20% increase in the RMSE value.
 The underfit model doesn’t change as much in test performance because it was poor to begin with, and is the worst performer for both.
 Our ‘better’ model wasn’t best on training, but was best on the test set.

 A fairly simple example of regularization can be seen with a ridge regression model (Section 6.8), where we add a penalty term to the objective function.
 The penalty is a function of the size of the coefficients, and helps keep the model from getting too complex.
-It is also known as L2 regularization due to squaring the coefficients.
-Another type is the L1 penalty, used in the ‘lasso’ model, which is based on the absolute values of the coefficients.
+It is also known as L2 regularization due to squaring the coefficients (formally, the \(L_2\) norm).
+Another type is the L1 penalty, used in the ‘lasso’ model, which is based on the absolute values of the coefficients (\(L_1\) norm).
 Yet another common approach combines the two, called elastic net.
-There we adjust the balance between the L1 and L2 penalties, and use cross-validation to find the best balance.
+There, we use both L1 and L2 penalties with different weights, and use cross-validation to find the best balance.
 L1 and/or L2 penalties are applied in many other models such as gradient boosting, neural networks, and others, and are a key aspect of machine learning.

 Regularization is used in many modeling scenarios.
 Here is a quick rundown of some examples.

-As a final example of regularization, dropout is a technique used in deep learning to prevent overfitting.
+• As a final example of regularization, dropout is a technique used in deep learning to prevent overfitting.
 Feel free to return to this discussion after seeing neural networks in action in the next chapter(Section 10.7), as that will provide the appropriate context.
-But the gist of dropout is that it works by randomly dropping out some of the nodes in intervening/hidden layers in the network during training.
-This tends to force the network to learn more robust features, allowing for better generalization.
+But the gist is that dropout works by randomly removing some of the nodes in intervening/hidden layers in the network during training.
+This tends to force the network to learn more robust features, allowing for better generalization9.

 In the end, regularization comes in many forms across the modeling landscape, and is a key aspect of machine learning and traditional statistical modeling alike.
 The primary goal is to decrease model complexity in the hopes of increasing our ability to generalize the selected model to new data scenarios.